zhanat1998/PopOffFrontend/README.md

 ### Prerequisites
 - Node.js and npm installed.
 You can download them from https://nodejs.org/.
 - Expo CLI installed globally (`npm install -g expo-cli`)
-- Backend server running locally or on the cloud (see linked [backend repository](https://github.com/Carson-Stark/PopOffBackend))
+- Backend server running locally or on the cloud (see linked [backend repository](https://github.com/Carson-Stark/PopOffBackend) for instructions)

 ### Installation Steps
 1. Clone the repository: